OpenIPC/docs/src/content/docs/use-cases/fpv/APFPV.md

 Inside the "BASIC SETTING" submenu, you have:

 - Tx Power: 1500 or 2000 (representing MIN/MAX power).
-3000 is unstable on most chips.
-These are in dBm but may vary depending on your Wi-Fi chip’s power amplifier (PA).
+25mw or 100mw.
 - Channel: Every 5GHz Wi-Fi channel is listed.
+- AutoPower 0 or 1 enable set tx power auto of iw

 That’s All